freifunk/projects.freifunk.net-contents/collections/_projects/videoodyssee-refactoring.md

 * add publishing workflow to prevent publishing of unwanted videos (e.g. send an email to a group of people to unlock the video)
 * refactoring the uploader project to use a message based frontend to backend system, e.g. by using Spring Webflux, React or Websockets
 * support multiple workers for video encoding, the pipeline software now only supports single jobs on the same server.
+We could move to container-based solutions.
 * support to update an event, e.g. if there's a new version of the video file or other meta data changed
 * elaborate lambdacd api to get feedback in uploader, so you can see progress in the workflow on the web portal.
 * update processing "pipeline scripts" to use newest versions of tools like ffmpeg, these are bash scripts calling ffmpeg and other tools
-* find a way to update voctoweb from official sources and keep our own design and resources
+* find a way to update voctoweb from official sources and keep our own design and resources, see [other idea](/#/projects?project=voctoweb:_split_contents_and_logic) for details.
 * add schedule.xml support to uploader.
 Schedule.xml is a file exported by talk management software like frab or pretalx and already contains all important information about the video of the talks.
 * potential rerwite of uploader and pipeline software, if it is too complicated to add features or changes on the existing tools.